 On a side note, no matter how many papers you read in English or your native language about Polish literature and customs.
 Well, you still will have a block somewhere.

-You will get the knowledge, but it is always better to learn those impressive things through their written material in their language.
+You will gain knowledge, but it is always better to learn impressive things through written material in their language.

 You might not take advantage of the true essence of the books in English-translated scripts.